 To make this easier/to modify, keep your feet or toes on the ground to offset your weight.
 You can work up to having your feet completely off the ground.

 As you get into hangboarding, don’t go crazy off the bat.
 Instead, build up over time, letting your tendons adjust to the isolated load.
-One to two weekly sessions alternating between these three workouts is a great place to start!
+One to two weekly sessions alternating between these three workouts are a great place to start!

 Cheers to getting strong fingers and amping up your training!
 Let us know in the comments below if you’ve just started hangboarding and if you’ve seen any improvements in your climbing!